viosca/Auto-Cards/README.md

 1. Use the [AI Dungeon website](https://aidungeon.com/) on PC (or view as desktop if mobile-only)
 2. [Create a new scenario](https://help.aidungeon.com/faq/what-are-scenarios) or edit one of your existing scenarios
 3. Open the `DETAILS` tab at the top while editing your scenario
-4. Scroll to the bottom and select "EDIT SCRIPTS"
+4. Scroll to the bottom and select `EDIT SCRIPTS`
-5. Select "Input" on the left
+5. Select the `Input` tab on the left
-6. Delete everything you see there
+6. Delete all code within said tab
-7. Copy and paste this inside:
+7. Copy and paste the following code inside:
 ```javascript
 // Your "Input" tab should look like this
 const modifier = (text) => {